 “It perfectly fits MCA’s DNA, bringing together start-ups, scale-ups and large companies to respond to the new developments in the sector.
 In parallel, we are using water transport, taking more than 330 trucks off the road.
 A barge consumes three to five times less than a truck per tonne-kilometre (1 tonne over 1 kilometre) and CO2 emissions are about two-thirds lower.
 330 trucks placed one after the other, gives a truck line of about 3 kilometres.
 If you take the regular driving distances into account, that’s about 20 km less trucks driving through the Kennedy Tunnel.”

 A growing economy requires efficient transport.
 Inland navigation is safe, on time, green and energy-efficient.
 However, in order to achieve the full potential of the waterway network, innovation must be accelerated.
-Starting with automated or shore supported barges.
+Starting with autonomous barges.
 Louis-Robert Cool, CEO of Seafar, explains further:

 “The use of automated barges opens up a wide range of new opportunities in general cargo transport.
 Supporting a master remotely increases the deployability of an inland vessel, optimises operating costs and provides an answer to the shortage of personnel in the sector.
 We are developing technology to control autonomous vessels from our Seafar control centre.
 For this purpose, we are implementing our own control system, sensors and software on board the vessel.
 Afterwards, the ship is connected to the control centre from where a certified master can monitor and control the ship.“